Regularization of linear regression model#

 coefs = [est[-1].coef_ for est in cv_results["estimator"]]

-Compare to the previous plots, we see that now all weight magnitudes are closer and that all features are more equally contributing.
+Compared to the previous plots, we see that now most weight magnitudes have a similar order of magnitude, i.e. they are more equally contributing.
+The number of unstable weights also decreased.

-In the previous example, we fixed alpha=0.5.
-We will now check the impact of the value of alpha by increasing its value.
+In the previous model, we set alpha=10.
+We can now check the impact of alpha by increasing it to a very large value.

 )